ZainQasmi/AR-Checkers-Unity3D/README.md

 A Checkers video game in Unity3D.
 Vuforia API was used to add augmented reality.
 Successfully deployed on Android.

+## Getting Started

+Download and install the provided APK and you are good to go!

 ## Built With

 * [Unity3D](https://unity3d.com/) - Game Engine